xpmethod/xpmethod.github.io/_posts/events/2017-02-10-border-device-security.md

 location: "Butler Studio (208b)"
 type: teach-in
-prompt: "As part of our ongoing, \"Technologies of Dissent\" series (in partnerships with the Electronic Frontiers Alliance), this teach-in will introduce you to best practices for securing your devices and protecting your online and offline privacy while crossing international borders.
+prompt: "As part of our ongoing, \"Technologies of Dissent\" series (in partnership with the Electronic Frontiers Alliance), this teach-in will introduce you to best practices for securing your devices and protecting your online and offline privacy while crossing international borders.
 No prior experience is necessary."